skip to main content

 We may earn money when you click our links.

-How To Watch the Vuelta a España 2023
+How To Watch the Vuelta a España in 2025

-Fasten your bike helmet because the Vuelta a España races onto Peacock and CNBC this August and September.
+Fasten your bike helmet because the Vuelta a España races onto Peacock this season!

-Stateside cycling fans can stream every stage of La Vuelta on Peacock.
-But those who prefer traditional TV coverage can watch select simulcasts on CNBC.
+Stateside cycling fans can stream every stage of the men’s and women’s Vuelta on Peacock.
+But those who prefer traditional TV coverage can watch select simulcasts and replays on CNBC.

-Keep reading for a complete look at how to watch La Vuelta on TV and where the 21-day event will take cyclists and spectators.
+Keep reading for a complete look at how to watch La Vuelta on TV in the U.S. I’ve compiled the men’s and women’s TV schedules below so you can follow every stage this year.

 Enter your zip code below to score the best TV and internet providers for watching Spain’s premier cycling event.

 Every stage of the Vuelta a España streams on Peacock.
-You can also watch Saturday and Sunday race coverage on CNBC, which includes the first and final stages.
+For the men’s race, you can also watch Saturday and Sunday coverage on CNBC, which includes the first and final stages.

 Stage Day Time (ET) Channels